Just see how fast our site MaherHackers is loading.

 Using CDN doesn’t mean spending extra money.
 We don’t use any paid CDN service.

-We use CloudFlare.
-Not only does it provide Free CDN service, CloudFlare provides additional security and performance to your site and many other helpful features.
+We use Cloudflare.
+Not only does it provide Free CDN service, but Cloudflare also provides additional security and performance to your site and many other helpful features.

 5. Contact your host

 This is especially helpful if you have a VPS or Dedicated hosting, but even if you use Shared hosting, this could help.

 Contact your hosting provider and ask them to install necessary extensions to optimize the server and improve website load times.